portfors-lab/sparkle/doc/ref/api.rst

 Explanation of implementation:
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Upon file opening (new or load), a copy of the entire file is made and saved to a (hidden) backup folder created in the directory where the data file is.
-Each time a test segment finishes, that segment gets saved to it's own backup file in the same folder.
+Each time a test segment finishes, that segment gets saved to its own backup file in the same folder.
 These files have incrementing filenames based off of the original data filename.
 If the program exits normally and closes the original datafile successfully, these backup data files are deleted.
 If the program crashes, this will not happen, and thus they will be present next time sparkle is started.

 When an HDF5File is opened it checks for the presence of these backup files, and it if finds them, it rebuilds the datafile from these pieces.
 It renames the original file, to get it out of the way, and renames the re-built data file with the original name.
 It then carries on with the normal backup procedure.
 That the File checks for backups before loading the original is important... if a file is corrupted it may still be able to be opened, but data may still be missing; it is then harmful to backup this corrupted data, as it will clean up the previous backup in the process.
 Therefore, if there is evidence of a crash we do not trust the original data by default.